natcua/Internship/README.md

 # Internship
 ### Examples:
-Coin Flip: first to get 3 heads in a row wins
+coin.py: first to get 3 heads in a row wins